Unit Assessment Procedures

 5.2 The Chief Examiner must establish a unit management group comprising the coordinators from all modes and/or locations involved in offering the unit to ensure that the assessment tasks and standards are equivalent across all modes and/or locations.

-5.3 The unit management group must work collaboratively, under the guidance of the Chief Examiner, to agree on the design and content of all assessment for the unit offering and the respective marking criteria.
+5.3 The unit management group must work collaboratively, under the guidance of the Chief Examiner, to agree on the design, content and standards of all assessment for the unit offering and the respective marking criteria.

 5.4 Where in-semester assessment is equivalent but not identical across all modes and/or locations, the Chief Examiner must approve equivalence and keep records of variations.

-5.5 The final examination must be identical for all students enrolled in the offering of the unit, unless an exception to this rule is granted by the Deputy Vice-Chancellor (Education).
+5.5 The final examination must be identical for all students enrolled in the offering of the unit, unless an exception to this rule is granted by the Vice-Provost (Learning and Teaching).

 6. The scheduling of assessment tasks:

 6.2.
-Chief Examiners of first year units offered in a standard semester are encouraged to ensure that at least one assessment task in the unit is submitted and returned by the end of teaching week six of the semester in order to provide timely and constructive feedback that is supportive of further learning.
+Chief Examiners of first year units offered in a standard semester are expected to ensure that at least one assessment task in the unit is submitted and returned by the end of teaching week six of the semester in order to provide timely and constructive feedback that is supportive of further learning.